tobykurien/WebMediaShare/README.md

 - Cookies and referer information is lost when sharing a media URL, so it may not work on some sites if the server requires these.
 - Casting does not work well for sites like YouTube.com that stream their media in several chunked files
   - For YouTube in particular, use "Share URL" menu option to share to Kore.
 Your Kodi instance will need the YouTube plugin installed.
+  - Another alternative is to use an [Invidious](https://github.com/iv-org/invidious) instance for YouTube, which works well and removes some YouTube restrictions and allows even streaming just the audio or video independently.
+- Casting may not work on sites that implement DRM, e.g. F1TV or Strikeout